Sam Bankman-Fried, US prosecutors near new bail agreement

 The former billionaire has pleaded not guilty to eight counts, and not yet been arraigned on four.
 He is living under house arrest with his parents in Palo Alto, California.

-Prosecutors raised the specter of witness tampering in January after Bankman-Fried tried to contact John Ray, who became FTX's chief executive when the company filed for bankruptcy in November, and an in-house lawyer.
+Prosecutors raised the spectre of witness tampering in January after Bankman-Fried tried to contact John Ray, who became FTX's chief executive when the company filed for bankruptcy last November, and an in-house lawyer.

-Bankman-Fried's lawyers have said their client was trying to help, not interfere.
+Bankman-Fried's lawyers have said that their client was trying to help, not interfere.

-At the March 10 hearing, prosecutors and defense lawyers proposed giving Bankman-Fried a flip phone with no internet capability and a basic laptop with limited functions.
+At the Mar 10 hearing, prosecutors and defence lawyers proposed giving Bankman-Fried a flip phone with no Internet capability and a basic laptop with limited functions.

 In Friday's letter, Everdell also sought the judge's permission to let Bankman-Fried in the meantime use a laptop to access some FTX materials.